WHAT'S THE SOLUTION?

 Supplementary Work - courses, videos, reading

 Finally, you might want to try some programs to develop secure attachment.
 This is not a replacement for therapy, but can support it and contain repeatable exercises and worksheets.
-I can't vouch for these personally - please do your own research - but here are some that could be worth looking into:
+I can't vouch for these personally - there are loads of courses online and please do your own research - but here are some that could be worth looking into:

 Understanding Avoidant Attachment - Heirloom Counselling